Coup of Gitarama: Aftermath

 Following the coup, Mbonyumutwa embarked upon a three-week-long goodwill tour of the country to demonstrate that he had taken the symbolic place of the Mwami.
-UNAR was left marginalised by the events and ultimately split into a domestic wing determined to participate in the elections and an exile wing that rejected the legitimacy of Rwanda's political system.
+UNAR was left marginalised by the events and ultimately split into a domestic wing determined to participate in the elections and an exile wing that rejected the legitimacy of Rwanda's new political order.
 A new government in Belgium was formed in April, and Paul-Henri Spaak, a former secretary-general of the North Atlantic Treaty Organization, became the Minister of Foreign Affairs and assumed the portfolio for African Affairs.
 The new government adopted a policy of closer cooperation with the UN to improve its image and attempted to more closely supervise the colonial administration.
 While the question of the monarchy had yet to be decided via the referendum, Rwanda operated as a de facto republic.
 Republican ideals also gained limited traction among some Hutu politicians in Burundi.

 In the lead up to the September 1961 elections, political violence between PARMEHUTU, APROSOMA, and UNAR members killed hundreds of people and led thousands to flee their homes.
 The elections and the referendum on the monarchy were held on 25 September.
 PARMEHUTU won nearly 80 percent of the vote—an improvement since July 1960—while UNAR came second with 17 percent and APROSOMA and RADER secured an inconsequential share.
 The population also voted overwhelmingly in favor of abolishing the monarchy.
 In October the PARMEHUTU-dominated Legislative Assembly selected Kayibanda to succeed Mbonyumutwa as president.
 Rwanda became an independent state on 1 July 1962.
 A new constitution was adopted but it reflected some of the changes forced by the Gitarama coup; the first 11 articles detailed the republican nature of the new state, emphasising the removal of the monarchy and reiterating the adoption of the new national flag.